mr-zwets/upgraded-SHA-gate/README.md

 *The contract size is subject to change when the 3-of-5 multisig is replaced with a larger threshold and when the size check for the added publickeys is added manually to the script.*

+  ## Demo
+The [working demo](https://sha-gate-demo.netlify.app/) shows it is not that hard to make a working implementation of the upgraded SHA-gate with tools like [cashscript playground](https://playground.cashscript.org/).
+The demo contract does not yet use the m-of-n architecture for operators but still a 1-of-n as the Cashscript SDK does not [currently support multisig](https://cashscript.org/docs/language/functions/#checkmultisig).
+So this would either require an upgrade of the exisiting tooling or departing from the Cashscript SDK.

   ## Discussion of malicious hashrate voting
 Because Bitcoin Cash is a minority chain and because miner participation in electing SBCH validators has been low there has been worry about malicious hashrate voting.
 First it is important to restate that miners only vote to reject or approve a withdrawal proposal initiated by m-of-n operators so 1 malicious operator would not be enough to initiate a malicious withdrawal proposal stealing all the funds.
 When the operators run verifyably authentic software by publishing the enclave attestation rapport associated with their public key it would be very difficult for a majority to collude to sign off on a malicious withdrawal.
 It is to prevent this case - and unitended software bugs - that hashrate voting is used as a second line of defence.